rschristopher/ischristtrue.com/src/ancient-views/index.md

 ???+ example "Last Judgment"
     <center>![last-judgment](/images/last-judgment.jpg)</center>

-And in this Christian worldview we find not one but two callings, monasticism and marriage.
+And in Christ we find not one but two callings, two paths, monasticism and marriage.
-Marriage is the path for raising children in a consecrated union.
+Marriage is the path for raising children in a consecrated union of man and woman.
-Monasticism is a consecrated celibacy, a divine spiritual calling.
+Monasticism is the path for divine spiritual ascent in a consecrated celibacy.

-The two paths intertwine and are mutually supportive of one another.
+These two paths intertwine and are mutually supportive of one another.
 In fact, these represent the two natures of Christ, for Christ is both man and God.
 Christ was born of a good marriage and lived in the world as a carpenter, and He simultaneously lived in consecrated celibacy, preaching and fulfilling the law.

 In a Christian marriage,
 the husband/father is the head of the household, raising children, ministering to his wife, and worshipping God.